bigskysoftware/htmx/www/content/headers/hx-trigger.md

 `HX-Trigger: {"event1":"A message", "event2":"Another message"}`

-You may as well trigger multiple events with no additional details by sending event names separated by commas, like so:
+You may also trigger multiple events with no additional details by sending event names separated by commas, like so:

 `HX-Trigger: event1, event2`